 This assessment can be arranged at a facility local to you so that the need to travel is kept as low as possible.
 Get in touch today if you have questions about this assessment, why it is needed, and what it may entail.

-- Any financial losses you have incurred due to your injury
+- Immediate financial losses caused by your injury

-- Any financial losses you may experience in the future
+- Any future financial losses you may incur

 Reason for Compensation Average Amount Awarded Comments